jyrgenn/jpylib/README.md

 Current Status
 --------------

-* `fntrace` — exists as a proof of concept.
+* `fntrace` — function call tracing decorator

 * `pgetopt` — a submodule `pgetopt` as used elsewhere.

+* `kvs` — simple key-value string parser

+* the "print depending on verbosity" functions, with logging

+* `namespace` — a value container class with **kwargs initialisation and things

+* the configuration mechanism as in run-jobs

 Planned Items
 -------------

-* the configuration mechanism as in run-jobs

-* the "print depending on verbosity" functions, maybe with logging

-* a totally simple value container class, plus a more functional namespace class with **kwargs initialisation and things (or maybe both rolled in one after all?)

-* semi-complex value syntax from tam
+*

 [ni 2020-07-02] started